 Climb: 1325 ft*

-Join us on this magical journey through the five kingdoms of Middle San Diego on our quest to the Loch to the beastly Panniculus and free the Jewel for its return to its rightful place at the foot lonely Mount Soledad.
+Join us on this magical journey through the five kingdoms of Middle San Diego on our quest toward the Loch to vanquish the beastly Panniculus and free the Jewel for its return to its rightful place at the foot lonely Mount Soledad.
 Along the way we may encounter flying beasts guarding their secluded Miramar den, sun beaten Anglers who prey upon the inhabitants of the Loch, and a Hall of Knowledge where the Boffins roam in their pursuit of enhanced cognitive perception.
 It will be a long journey with many trials and it will not be until after we conquer the Loch that we will be able to seek respite at the shop of Panera the Caffeinated.
 We continue our journey by looking north to Aquarius and consulting the magic Cristobal to understand that our future lies to the west.
-Feeling buoyed by our success we will muster our strength to climb up to the 6 realms of the Boffins before our final descent to the carriages.
+Feeling buoyed by our success we will muster our strength to climb up to the 7 realms of the Boffins before our final descent to the carriages

 Distance: 30 mi

 Start from the Old Town Trolley station, head out to Ocean Beach, Point Loma, around Liberty Station, Harbor Drive and then up to Balboa Park.
 After a loop around the park, we proceed through North Park and Mission Hills to Presidio Park, returning to the trolley station.

 Distance: Less than 35 mi